Special offer

 What is a CRA postal address?

-A CRA postal address is the mailing address used to send documents, payments or correspondence to the Canada Revenue Agency.
-The CRA has different postal addresses for various types of correspondence, depending on your region, the nature of your inquiry or the service you need, such as tax returns, payments, or general inquiries.
+A CRA postal address is the mailing address used to send tax documents, payments or correspondence to the Canada Revenue Agency.
+These addresses differ based on your company’s region and whether your company is incorporated or a non-resident corporation.

-For those in Manitoba, Saskatchewan, Alberta, British Columbia, Yukon, and Northwest Territories, and Ontario jurisdictions such as Kitchener, Waterloo, Hamilton, London, Windsor, and Thunder Bay, your CRA mailing address is:
+If your company resides in Manitoba, Saskatchewan, Alberta, British Columbia, Yukon, Northwest Territories or the Ontario regions of Hamilton, Kitchener, Waterloo, London, Windsor or Thunder Bay, your CRA mailing address is:

 Winnipeg Tax Centre